 Bencher (2006) explains the term “peer production” as a subset of commons-based production practices: a “production systems that depend on individual action that is self-selected and decentralized, rather than hierarchically assigned” (p.
 62).
-For sure that decentralized collectives a direct is in an opposition to centralized systems (state apparatus, large business), where the actions of many agents are cohere and effective, despite the fact that they do not rely on reducing the number of people whose will counts to direct effective action.
-Nevertheless, it does not mean that the agents in this collective does not follow some sort of shared principles and morals.
+For sure that decentralized collectives are in a direct opposition to centralized systems (state apparatus, large business), where the actions of many agents are cohered and effective, despite the fact that they do not rely on reducing the number of people whose will counts to direct effective action.
+Nevertheless, it does not mean that the agents in this collective do not follow some sort of shared principles and morals.
 They do not have a “boss”, but for sure they have their own convictions of good and bad, right and wrong — ideals — which drive their objectives and goals.

-Thus, it is naive to think that science is an example of autistic decentralized network.
+Thus, it is naive to think that science is an example of an autistic decentralized network.
 For Bencher (2006), scientists do “not operating on market signals … independently deciding what to research, bringing their collaboration together, and creating science” (p.
 63).
 Indeed, traditional scientific research is grounded on freedom of opinion (academic tenure) usually disconnected from market influence.
-Despite the agency enjoyed by academic, high level decisions still govern research priorities, including infrastructure allocation and money flows.
-Decentralization and collaboration is important, but it is not to disregard the vast influence (and pressure) industries make on universities to meet some sort of agreement of future development.
-It is not coincidence that there is a convergence of priority on STEM (Science, Technology, Engineering and Math) disciplines in many part of the world in the beginning of the twenty-first century.
+Despite the agency enjoyed by academic, high-level decisions still govern research priorities, including infrastructure allocation and money flows.
+Decentralization and collaboration are important, but it is not to disregard the vast influence (and pressure) industries make on universities to meet some sort of agreement of future development.
+It is not a coincidence that there is a convergence of priority on STEM (Science, Technology, Engineering, and Math) disciplines in many parts of the world in the beginning of the twenty-first century.

-How is that a movement calls itself “apolitical” if it has, in its core, agents that are based on and defend a certain mode of production?
-Free-software values (openness, shareable) is still present on open-source movement, but only as method of production, not as an ideology.
-Mainstream technology industry attempted to remove any political agenda in order to make these practice accepted as form of participation in market-oriented economies, which in turn denounces the adoption of another political agenda, more aligned to its own interests.
-Yet, open-source communities conserve their own convictions and ideologies, but now they are bound to other interest that in a higher level have some influence on the direction and legitimacy of what is produced.
+How is that a movement calls itself “apolitical” if it has, at its core, agents that are based on and defend a certain mode of production?
+Free-software values (openness, shareable) is still present on open-source movement, but only as a method of production, not as an ideology.
+Mainstream technology industry attempted to remove any political agenda in order to make these practice accepted as a form of participation in market-oriented economies, which in turn denounces the adoption of another political agenda, more aligned to its own interests.
+Yet, open-source communities conserve their own convictions and ideologies, but now they have bound to other interest that at a higher level have some influence on the direction and legitimacy of what is produced.